Highlights of the Program

 Alberta's Industrial Heartland

-• Highlighting Alberta’s natural advantage with vast geological formations for permanent carbon storage
+• Highlights of Alberta’s natural advantage through vast geological formations for permanent carbon storage

 • Building on decades of industry expertise and infrastructure to advance large-scale carbon capture

-• Examining the role of supportive policies and funding in accelerating commercial-scale deployment
+• Examination of the role of supportive policies and funding in accelerating commercial-scale deployment

-• Highlighting recent investments positioning Alberta as a leader in global decarbonisation initiatives
+• Spotlighting recent investments positioning Alberta as a leader in global decarbonisation initiatives

 Q&A SESSION ON GEOLOGY, INDUSTRY EXPERTISE, AND POLICIES FOR CCUS